If you’re reading this, you’re likely hunting for ways to step up your customer surveys game. You’re in the right place.

 This is shadier than wearing sunglasses under an oak tree on a cloudy day in Great Britain.
 It may even be illegal, depending on where you do business.

-These seemingly shallow potholes can turn into pitfalls that hurt the reputations of both the survey platform and their business partners.
+These seemingly shallow potholes can turn into pitfalls that hurt the reputations of both the customer surveys platform and their business partners.

 But there’s a danger lurking in their misuse.